Last Updated: 04/4/18

 - Sensory Control: Taste sensations from the back 1/3 of the tongue; sensations of Bitter and Sour

-CN XI - Spinal Accessory Nerve: Controls muscles used in neck and shoulder movement.
+Meets brainstem at the Spinal accessory nucleus, and Nucleus ambiguus for muscles used in neck and shoulder movement.

 - Sensory Control: Feeling in the ear canal.